joaomelo/readme/README.template.md

 install with `npm i -D {{{name}}}`. then use `npx {{{name}}}` to create the readme file or call directly from a script like in `"docs": readme`.

-you can create a `README.mustache` file beside your package.json for a personalized output.
+you can create a `README.template.md` file beside your package.json for a personalized output.

 by {{{author}}}